 In clause 7.2.3.4, add the following text after NOTE1:

-NOTE 2 When a track contains inter-predicted images and the value of all_ref_pics_intra is equal to 0, it is possible for inter-predicted images to be derived from non-intra coded images.
+NOTE 2: When a track contains inter-predicted images and the value of all_ref_pics_intra is equal to 0, it is possible for inter-predicted images to be derived from non-intra coded images.
 In such cases, derived specifications can suggest guidelines for the frequency of sync samples.

 Add the following text as a new subclause after subclause 7.2.3.4: